-- Pescetarian diet: Eliminates meat and poultry but allows fish and sometimes eggs and dairy products.
+- Pescatarian diet: eliminates meat and poultry but allows fish and sometimes eggs and dairy products

-Summary Most people who follow a vegetarian diet don’t eat meat, fish or poultry.
-Other variations involve the inclusion or exclusion of eggs, dairy and other animal products.
+Most people who follow a vegetarian diet don’t eat meat, fish or poultry.
+Other variations involve the inclusion or exclusion of eggs, dairy, and other animal products.

 Vegetarian diets are associated with a number of health benefits.

 A vegetarian diet may provide several other health boosts as well.